goforj/crypt/README.md

 It generates a new APP_KEY and writes it to the provided .env path.
 Other keys are preserved; APP_KEY is replaced/added.

-_Example: generate and write APP_KEY to a temp .env_

 ```go
 tmp := filepath.Join(os.TempDir(), ".env")
 key, err := crypt.GenerateKeyToEnv(tmp)